How to Rent Out Your House in Denver

 Know Your Responsibilities

-Renting out a property requires a responsible landlord.
-You need to know and understand what exactly you’ll be getting into.
-You’ll need to stay on top of repairs and maintenance, collect rent payments, and abide by relevant laws, among other things.
+Renting out your house requires a responsible landlord.
+Rental property owners need to know and understand what exactly they’ll be getting into.
+You’ll need to stay on top of repair requests and property maintenance, collect rent, and abide by relevant laws, among other things.
 Failure to honor these duties can hurt your bottom line.

-For instance, if you fail to stay on top of repairs and maintenance, the unit may become uninhabitable.
-As a consequence, the tenant may cancel the lease or even do the repairs themselves and deduct the cost from the rent.
-Aside from the financial impact, such actions may also severely impact your property’s long-term value.
+For instance, if a landlord fails to stay on top of repairs and maintenance, the unit may become uninhabitable.
+As a consequence, the tenant may cancel the lease agreement or even do the repairs themselves and deduct the cost from the rent.
+Aside from the financial impact, such actions may also severely impact your rental property’s long-term value.

-If you are too busy or have a sizeable investment portfolio to look after, consider hiring a professional to manage the property on your behalf.
+If you are too busy as a landlord or have a sizeable investment portfolio to look after, consider hiring a professional to manage the rental property on your behalf.
 They’ll be able to promptly respond to maintenance requests and ensure that tenants are satisfied.

 judges gavel on top of a clipboard